 EAD 2017: Confronting Chaos, Forging Community

-Fifteenth National Gathering in our nation’s capital to focus on the challenges of, and solutions to, racism, materialism and militarism
+Fifteenth National Gathering in our nation’s capital focused on the challenges of, and solutions to, racism, materialism and militarism

 When Rev. Dr. Martin Luther King Jr. posed the question, “Where do we go from here: Chaos or Community?” in his book of the same title 50 years ago, no one could have imagined that we would still be wrestling with this question today.
 In that same year on April 4, 1967, a year to the day before Dr. King was assassinated, he spoke at Riverside Church in New York addressing the intersectionality of “the giant triplets of racism, extreme materialism, and militarism” as the principal challenges of the time.
 Five decades later, Dr. King’s prophetic insights and challenges – and the stark choice between chaos and community — are incredibly current.